 Mountain State Spotlight is based in Charleston, West Virginia.
 We have a brand-new newsroom with plenty of natural light within walking distance to numerous breweries, restaurants and coffee shops.
 Charleston is a small city where you’ll find friendly neighbors, a low cost of living, a close-knit community of journalists and numerous opportunities to explore our beautiful state.
 It’s also full of exciting news to report on, and faces many challenges that demand our vigorous brand of watchdog journalism.

-Our team includes a managing editor, a development manager and five reporters.
 We are backed by the American Journalism Project, ProPublica, Report for America, and major national journalism funders.
 We have big plans to grow to give our neighbors the journalism they want, need and deserve.

 To apply, or for more information, email email@example.com.
 Your application should include:

 - A cover letter telling us why you are the right person for Mountain State Spotlight’s team.
 Describe your vision of how you would approach an accountability-focused poverty beat in West Virginia;

 - Non-paywalled links or PDF files of at least three examples of your best work.